A Conversation with an Experienced Estate Attorney and Trustee

 At Wealthspire Advisors, there are several senior advisors who also serve as trustee for their clients.
 Mike Delgass is one such advisor.
 Mike is a Managing Director and has been with the firm since 2005.
 Before Wealthspire, Mike practiced as a trusts and estates attorney and was a partner at two nationally recognized law firms.
 Mike draws from his extensive legal experience not only to help his clients navigate complex tax planning, but also in his role as personal trustee for some of the families with whom he works.

 Though there are many reasons to seek the services of a professional trustee, concerns that families and individuals have around mental health make this service especially valuable.
-In this interview, Nicole Hart, Managing Director of Trusts and Estates, discusses with Mike the ways in which he pulls from his personal and professional experience when serving as trustee, particularly in situations where a mental health condition is present.
+In this interview, Nicole Hart, former Managing Director of Trusts and Estates, discusses with Mike the ways in which he pulls from his personal and professional experience when serving as trustee, particularly in situations where a mental health condition is present.

 Nicole Hart: Let’s first discuss the situations in which clients may look to you to serve their family in a trustee capacity.
 Where can it be helpful to have a non-family member like you step into that role?